pwdo/FFC7-Main-Site/speakers/index.md

 # Speakers

-Programme reminders: check-in registration starts at 7:30 am, doors will close at 8:50 am, and the first speaker shall begin at 9:00 am.
+October 22 programme reminders: check-in registration starts at 7:30 am, doors will close at 8:50 am, and the first speaker shall begin at 9:00 am.

 More speakers & details will be announced soon. <a target="_blank" href="https://www.eventbrite.com/e/form-function-class-7-conference-tickets-24640606718#tickets">Register for FFC7 now</a>!

 ## Morning Sessions

-- ### <a target="_blank" href="https://www.linkedin.com/in/samlorrainechan">Sam Lorraine Chan</a>
+- <h3 id="sam-lorraine-chan"><a target="_blank" href="https://www.linkedin.com/in/samlorrainechan">Sam Lorraine Chan</a></h3>

   #### Using Stories to Design Interfaces